DISTURBED PERSONS REHABILITATION ORDINANCE, 1964

 registration

-—Prior permission of specified authority for registration of a
+—Prior permission of the specified authority for registration of a

-Section 4 having been declared ultra vires of the Constitution. view taken by
+Section 4 has been declared unconstitutional. view taken by

-the High Court Division — Supreme Court pending hearing of appeal stayed
+The High Court Division—Supreme Court, pending the hearing of the appeal, stayed

-requisite permission during the period the operation of judgment of the High
+Requisite permission during the period of the operation of the judgment of the High Court

-Court remained stayed — Whether the transfer in the absence of permission valid
+The court remained stayed—whether the transfer in the absence of permission was valid

 No. 13.